7ussamm/Network_Management_PythonV/README.md

 # Network_Management_PythonV

-Python script to control the network interfaces of your device.
+Python script to control the network interfaces of your device, Available in both GUI and CMD.

 You can use it to achieve the following goals: